-- R2v3 transition audits can be conducted up to 50% virtually, per SERI Advisory 22. - The transition timeline staggers transitions in order to give facilities time to plan, as well as to avoid overloading CBs with a high volume of facilities attempting to transition at once. - PJR and all other Certification Bodies (CBs) are required to obtain accreditation to R2v3 before accredited certificates can be issued. - PJR has published a Transition Plan to its website, now available to all impacted clients.
-As with many previous standard transitions, PJR included an internal deadline by which transition audits are recommended to occur, in order to prevent a lapse in certification: 3/30/2023.
-This accounts for certification decision-making activities conducted after the audit concludes. - In most cases, clients should plan to transition in 2022, if not required to transition sooner.
+- R2v3 Transition audits can be conducted up to 50% virtually, per SERI Advisory 22, with no additional criteria.
+Advisory 24 allows fully-virtual Transition audits, to be conducted by trained auditors, with additional requirements applied to the audit and non-integrated audit time for R2v3 (if applicable). - The transition timeline staggers Transition audits in order to give facilities time to plan, as well as to avoid overloading CBs with a high volume of facilities attempting to transition at once. - PJR and all other Certification Bodies (CBs) are required to obtain accreditation to R2v3 before accredited certificates can be issued. - PJR published a Transition Plan to its website.
+As with many previous standard transitions, PJR included an internal deadline by which Transition audits are recommended to occur, in decrease the likelihood of a lapse in certification: 3/30/2023.
+This accounts for certification decision-making activities conducted after the audit concludes.